Feminist website Jezebel will be relaunched by Paste Magazine less than a month after shutting down

 Paste Magazine, a digital pop culture publication based in Atlanta, announced Wednesday that it was buying Jezebel.com from G/O Media, which closed it and laid off its staff earlier this month.

-“Our mission has always been to provide insightful, thought-provoking content that resonates with a diverse audience.
-Jezebel’s unique voice and commitment to storytelling make it a perfect addition to our portfolio,” Jackson said in a prepared statement.
+Along with political issues like abortion, Jezebel became known for its takedowns of celebrity culture and the fashion industries that helped make subjects like "body shaming" and "rape culture" part of the national discourse.
+Like many other digital publications, however, Jezebel struggled in recent years to find a sustainable business model as digital advertising plummeted.

+Jezebel became part of the G/0 Media portfolio in 2019.
+Tensions with the parent company's leadership preceded its shutdown, which Jezebel writers blamed on G/0 Media's failure to look for a revenue model more suitable to to the site's mission and audience.

-G/0 Media had said it was shutting down Jezebel after trying unsuccessfully for months to find a buyer for the 16-year-old site.
-G/0 Media, which also owns Gizmodo, Quartz, the Onion and the Root, said the shutdown was part of a restructuring to cope with economic headwinds and a difficult digital advertising environment.
-But G/0 Media CEO Jim Spanfeller said at the time that he had not given up on the idea that Jezebel could find a new home and relaunch.
+G/0 Media, which also owns Gizmodo, Quartz, the Onion and the Root, said it closed Jezebel as part of a restructuring to cope with economic headwinds and a difficult digital advertising environment.
+G/0 Media CEO Jim Spanfeller also said it had become clear that the parent company’s “business model and the audiences we serve across our network did not align with Jezebel’s.”
+But he also said he had not given up on the idea that Jezebel would find a new home and relaunch.

 “We have been working on the sale of Jezebel for months and are delighted that the site has found a new home,” Spanfeller said in a prepared statement.